Make the Export Sale: Preparing Your Product for ExportPreparing your product for export

-- Deals with international customers that have the same demographic characteristics or the same specifications for manufactured goods.
+- Deals with international customers having the same demographic characteristics or specifications for manufactured goods.

 - Supplies parts for U.S. goods that are exported to other countries without modifications.